isaacev/cthulhu/src/ir/README.md

 ## Arity analysis

 While Cthulhu supports function currying, PHP does not.
-A naiive way to implement this feature in PHP is to use the PHP reflection API at every call-site to determine the arity of the callee.
+A naive way to implement this feature in PHP is to use the PHP reflection API at every call-site to determine the arity of the callee.
 This would incur a runtime penalty for every function call.